 I. Introduction

 This paper reviews evidence on socio-economic inequalities in health care in England, a country that consistently comes near the top of international league tables of equity in health care financing.
-Benefit incidence studies show that public health care expenditure in England and other high-income countries disproportionately benefits poorer people.
+Benefit incidence studies show that public health care expenditure in England disproportionately benefits poorer people.
 However, this does not necessarily mean that health care is distributed fairly in relation to need, since poorer people tend to be sicker and so have greater need for health care.
 So our review pays close attention to empirical studies that have attempted to allow for need in order to assess how far socio-economic differences in health care may be considered unfair or inequitable.

 England’s tax-funded National Health Service (NHS) provides a relatively generous package of health care, free at the point of use, which makes up nearly 85 per cent of national health care expenditure.
 Whilst the level of public funding is high, however, England is not an outlier.
-All high-income countries offer their citizens a substantial package of publicly-funded health care, including countries with relatively low shares of public expenditure on health such as the US and Chile, which spend just under 50 per cent compared with the OECD average of 72 per cent in 2012.
+All high-income countries offer their citizens a substantial package of publicly-funded health care, including countries with relatively low shares of public expenditure on health such as the US and Chile, which spend just under 50 per cent compared with the OECD average of 73 per cent in 2012.
 While all health care systems in wealthy countries have equity goals relating to access to, and/or delivery of, health care as well as its financing, the English NHS is unusual in also having explicit policy objectives relating to reducing inequalities in health care outcomes.
 These objectives were first articulated in 2000 and formalised in the 2012 Health and Social Care Act.

 Associated with these policy goals is a large literature on the distribution of health care and of health in the UK and England.
-In this review, we confine our attention primarily to the literature on inequalities which takes an economics perspective.
+In this review, we confine our attention primarily to the literature on inequalities that takes an economics perspective.
 Under this umbrella, we focus mainly on health care and present studies of departures from equality in health care supply, utilisation, expenditure and quality.
 We also devote some space to recent literature on inequality in patient experience and outcomes.
 We do not review evidence of inequality in health care financing since the NHS is largely funded through general taxation and few people in England report financial difficulties in paying health care bills or face catastrophic medical expenditures.

 We focus on variations in health care associated with socio-economic characteristics related to ability to pay, such as income, education, deprivation and social class, although there is also evidence of social inequality by other individual characteristics such as ethnicity, geographical location, age, gender, veteran status, type of illness and other aspects of disadvantage or vulnerability.
 As shorthand, we use the term ‘poor’ in a broad sense to mean ‘socio-economically disadvantaged’.